MartinaFKentico/content-management-sdk-net/README.md

 #### Upserting an asset using external ID

 Update or create an asset using a `fileResult` reference to a previously uploaded file.
 You can specify an asset description for each language in your Kentico Cloud project.
+Specifying title of a new asset is optional.
+Use the asset title to better identify and filter your assets in the UI.

 ```csharp
 AssetDescription assetDescription = new AssetDescription